VA Certificate of Eligibility

 • I have a service-connected disability rating.
 Does my COE show a funding fee exemption, and how do we confirm it before closing?

-• If my service record is complicated, what documents should I have ready to help resolve any COE issues quickly?
+• My service history is complicated.
+What documents should I have ready to resolve any COE issues quickly?

-• If I'm refinancing my current VA loan, do I need a new COE, or does my existing loan cover that?
+• I’m refinancing my current VA loan.
+Do I need a new COE, or does my existing loan already cover eligibility?

 Frequently Asked Questions